buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 When support is added for the insertion of known-local ULA prefixes into the current policy table it MUST default to on, but a mechanism SHOULD be supported to administratively toggle the behavior off and on.

-Tools that display a node's current policy table MUST show all currently inserted known-local ULA prefixes.
+Mechanisms and techniques used to display a node's current policy table MUST show all currently inserted known-local ULA prefixes.

 The identification and insertion of known-local prefixes under fc00::/8 is currently not defined.